 The length of time a videographer is required to be at an event affects the cost of services.
 The longer the event, the higher the fee.
 In addition, the more raw video footage the videographer records and has to edit, the higher the fee.
-More material means more post-production work— and more time overall.
+More material means more post-production work in the editing process — and more time overall.

 Complexity of project

 Larger events and a more elaborate vision could require multiple cameras and multiple crew members on-site the day of the event.
 The more equipment needed (lighting, green screen, other filming equipment or props) and the more staff on the job, the higher the overall fee will be.
 For larger projects, some pros offer a set rate once they determine the client's needs and goals.
 The set rate would cover the projected number of hours on the project overall including pre-production work, filming and post-production work.

 Firefly Productions in Covington, Kentucky, shares examples of their average event videography costs based on project complexity: